akaJLM/humanized-statistics/readme.txt

 Recolt datas by post with post_meta and display it with the Api Google chart on each post and page in your administration.
 2 pages admin exists for home page and by categories in dashboard > statistics menu but these pages work with simple addition of post_meta and only directly displaying in administration (no recolted datas for home page and categories).

+If you don't view the meta box under each post and page, open one post and one page and in the right corner hit "screen options".
+Select the meta boxes from the plugin.

-In the futur, maybe the plugin creates some humanized and dynamics things (like - by user - "yours prefered categories", "you most visited categories" and some other kinds of this kind of things in some widgets).
-Also task crons to create Survey by post and page to make comparison.
+In the futur, maybe the plugin creates some humanized and dynamics things (like - by user - "your prefered categories", "your visited categories" and some other kinds of this kind of things in some widgets).
+Also cron task to create survey by post/by page to make comparison.
 Also one option for adding personal referers.
-Some reseting option.
+Some resetting option.
 Some of this kind of build is already under construction.

 Currently, the plugin requests only if is not your home page and the time to creates all the datas is ~250 ms. The plugin have an option to decrease request by user like 1/2 or 1/5 or 1/10 users, etc...